 ***This page contains affiliate links.***

-Usually though, a few times a year in the summer time we like to get a cooler full of sandwiches and drinks, throw on our swimming suits and go rafting.
-There are many good places along the Delaware Water Gap to rent a raft from.
-There is one in French Town, on the NJ side that actually serves lunch, which we might try next.
+There is a place in French Town, on the NJ side that actually serves lunch, which we might try next.
 There are many up north, around Sparta.
 They all have different deals, depending on what you are looking for.
 Some are great for large groups, some have restrictions on kid ages (usually 4 years old is as young as you can take a child on a raft safely).
 We go with just the kids and us, so the place where a kid is free with a paid adult is the kind of place for us.
 Though now that the kids are getting older then 12, we might look around for other spots, or even check out Groupon.
-In fact, there is THIS DEAL FOR RIVER TUBING (sponsored link) that comes up often on Groupon.
+In fact, there is THIS DEAL FOR RIVER TUBING (sponsored link) or THIS ONE (also a sponsored link) that comes up often on Groupon.

 We usually use this one :

-Up to four kids under 12 go free with two paying adults, which really works for us.
+Up to four kids under 11 go free with two paying adults, which really works for us.
 We never had an issue with them.
-Usually I call the day ahead, ask about river conditions, make sure it’s ok to take a tube out.
+Usually I call the day ahead, ask about river conditions, make sure it’s OK to take a tube out.
 Make reservations.
 The folks that work there are pleasant, accommodating, and all around wonderful.